MGunturG/pynime/README.md

 ### Get Anime Details
 You can get a basic details of anime using `get_details`.
-It will return anime details as `AnimeDetailsObj` or dictonary.
+It will return anime details as `AnimeDetailsObj`.
 Details of anime contains :
 * season
 * synopsis